MS in Management study details

-To earn a Leading People & Organizations concentration in the MS in Management (MS x), you will earn twelve credits from the curriculum listed below.
+To earn a Leading People & Organizations concentration in the MS in Management (MS x) in Boston, you will earn twelve credits from the curriculum listed below.

 Required Leading People & Organizations course